nodejs/node/doc/api/events.md

 });
 ```

-Returns a reference to the `EventEmitter` so calls can be chained.
+Returns a reference to the `EventEmitter`, so that calls can be chained.

 By default, event listeners are invoked in the order they are added.
 The
 `emitter.prependListener()` method can be used as an alternative to add the